Gaslight (1944 film): Critical response

 Critics generally consider the American remake to also be a classic.
 Bergman's Oscar-winning performance has long been considered among the greatest of all time, while Boyer's portrayal of Gregory was also Oscar nominated.
 The New York Times film critic Bosley Crowther praised the actors.
 He wrote, "And with Mr. Boyer doing the driving in his best dead-pan hypnotic style, while the flames flicker strangely in the gas-jets and the mood music bongs with heavy threats, it is no wonder that Miss Bergman goes to pieces in a most distressing way.
 Both of these popular performers play their roles right to the hilt.
 Nice little personality vignettes are interestingly contributed, too, by Joseph Cotten as a stubborn detective, Dame May Whitty and Angela Lansbury as a maid."

 Film critic Manny Farber, writing in The New Republic registered this appraisal of Bergman's performance:

 A lot of the credit for the quality of [the picture] is due to Miss Bergman, who is able to strike variations of hysteria, perplexity or love that make actually static episodes seem adequately flexible and meaningful…she is one of the few actresses who are expected—and allowed—to do this in films.
 Her acting zeal and ability sometimes run her on unnecessarily…but she gives a nice rendition of an unwary and unworldly woman being hurt and bewildered, and her more notorious ability to portray the most adoring and lovely of wives makes the nature of the tragedy and cruelty seem even more extreme.

-On Rotten Tomatoes the film has an approval rating of 89% based on reviews from 35 critics.
+On Rotten Tomatoes the film has an approval rating of 94% based on reviews from 86 critics.
+The consensus summarizes: "George Cukor's invigorated screen adaptation of the Angel Street play comes to life through Ingrid Bergman's suspenseful standoff against the uncannily evil Charles Boyer to thrilling yet melodramatic effect."
+On Metacritic, the film has a weighted average score of 78 out of 100 based on 13 critics, which the site labels as "generally favorable" reviews.